Friday & Saturday,

 Kevin Cole, PR/Marketing, Hancock County Library System

 We realize that MARDI GRAS is not for everyone.
-Through HOMEGROWN, we offer a quality literary alternative — especially for those who desire a brief & refreshing intellectual escape from New Orleans to indulge in the best that Coastal Mississippi has to offer!
+Through HOMEGROWN, we offer a quality literary alternative — especially for those who desire a brief & refreshing intellectual escape from New Orleans or Mobile to indulge in the best that Coastal Mississippi has to offer!

 REGISTER